Entropy spectroscopy of a bilayer graphene quantum dot: Discussion Outlook

+According to Ref.~\cite{knotheQuartetStatesTwoelectron2020}, the intervalley-exchange interaction is determined by the product of a BLG specific constant $g_\perp$ and an integral $W_{\alpha,\beta}$ over products of two-particle orbital wave functions.
+This implies that the exchange interaction depends on the spatial extent of the orbital wave function.
+The theoretical estimates of $J_1, J_2$ of the order of $\SI{100}{\micro\electronvolt}$ in~\cite{knotheQuartetStatesTwoelectron2020} agree with all experimental findings including those in our paper.
+Based on this theory, $J_1, J_2$ depend on the spatial shape of the wave functions (and thereby in principle on device geometry and disorder potential), and weakly on the displacement field.
+This new two-carrier ground state is also observed in Dot B, which is a pn-junction defined electron type QD at a location $250-\SI{300}{\nano\meter}$ away from Dot A operated at a different displacement field (see Figs.~\ref{fig:electronstates},~\ref{fig:1stelectron} and~\ref{fig:2ndelectron}~\cite{supplemental2025}).
+This raises further interesting questions regarding the tunability of $\DSO'$ and what consequences this bears for building singlet triplet qubits~\cite{pettaCoherentManipulationCoupled2005} in BLG QDs.

-Our work generalizes and extends the Maxwell relation-based entropy measurements to samples fabricated in novel 2D vdW heterostructures and shows that sophisticated device designs can be implemented in these material systems, paving the way to probe various exotic states in BLG devices.
+In conclusion, we demonstrate the feasibility of Maxwell relation based entropy measurements in gate-defined BLG QDs.
+For the one-carrier regime it gives the same result as excited state spectroscopy.
+In the two-carrier regime we uncover a previously unobserved ground state which we attribute to the effect of Kane-Mele spin-orbit interaction and provide a single-particle model which is capable of producing the observed energy spectrum.
+We also demonstrate that this new ground state appears at different temperatures, displacement fields, and QDs of different carrier type and location.
+Beyond quantum dots, our work generalizes and extends the Maxwell relation-based entropy measurements to samples fabricated in novel 2D vdW heterostructures and shows that sophisticated device designs can be implemented in these material systems, paving the way to probe various exotic states in BLG devices.
 Examples of these are the (multichannel-) Kondo effect~\cite{kurzmannKondoEffectSpin2021, potokObservationTwochannelKondo2007} or quantum spin chains with fractional or integer spins~\cite{haldaneNonlinearFieldTheory1983,haldaneContinuumDynamics1D1983}.